 Hookworm larvae can penetrate the skin of people and cause significant irritation.
 These larvae can migrate through the body and cause damage to internal organs.
 Just like in Roundworms discussed above, puppies should be routinely treated for this parasite at a young age.

-Coccidia are not technically a worm, but a protozoan parasite that infect dogs and cats primarily, but can be seen in other species.
+Coccidia is not technically a worm, but a protozoan parasite that infect dogs and cats primarily, but can be seen in other species.

 Symptoms usually occur in young animals and include diarrhea and abdominal pain.
 These young animals can become severely dehydrated and the infection can be life threatening.
 This is especially true in pets that are stressed or have other parasites.
 Many pets, especially the older ones, do not show any symptoms when infected.